Couples Therapy for Queer & Neurodivergent Partnerships

 Throughout my 8 years in somatic psychotherapy, I've witnessed countless couples transform their relationships by learning to have the hard conversations that lead to deeper intimacy, joy, and authentic connection.
 When you're no longer walking on eggshells or losing yourself in your partner's emotions, there's so much more space for play, pleasure, and genuine partnership.

-Two white quarter-circle shapes on a black background
+Two white crescent-shaped objects on a black background

-Two cream-colored crescent shapes on a black background.
+Two cream-colored, crescent-shaped objects on a white background.

-Two cream-colored, curved objects on a black background
+Two crescent-shaped white objects on a plain background.

 Insurance & Sliding Scale Pricing